chai spices

 How do I store my homemade blend to maintain its flavor and aroma?

-Are there any regional variations that I can try?
+Are there regional variations I can try?

 Can I make a blend without certain ingredients, like ginger or cloves?